harekrishnarai/Damn-vulnerable-sca/README.md

-<h1></b>What All CVE Covered?</h1>
+## What All CVE Covered?

-The CVEs covered under SCA Goat are primarily critical and high severity, which have a CVSS score of 9.
+The CVEs covered under SCAGoat are primarily critical and high severity, which have a CVSS score of 9.
 This aid in understanding the vulnerable package being used and its potential for exploitation.

 | CVE           | Package Name | Link  |